 This means that fuel cost savings come exclusively through a lower price for diesel than gasoline if compared with an installation of gasoline engines with larger power reserves, which will be natural from the price, weight, and power curve.

 PS: For the time being, we are operating the twin Yamaha 300 boat with propellers that give “only” 30 knots at 75 l/h, but a bit more acceleration power with heavy loads than the props that gave the highest speed at 75 l/h.
-The consumption tests were done with the boats together, on the same day, and under the same conditions.
+The consumption tests were done with the boats on the same day and under the same conditions.

 Costs – periodic service